jax-ml/jax/docs/501/index.rst

 (convert between per-host and global views of arrays).

-**Compatibility policies for long-lived artifacts.** Serialized artifacts outlive the process that made them, so it's worth knowing what's promised: exported modules have explicit compatibility windows (see the compatibility guarantees in :doc:`export`); persistent compilation cache entries make no cross-version promises, but their keys include the jaxlib version, so
+**Compatibility policies for long-lived artifacts.** Serialized artifacts outlive the process that made them, so here is what's promised: exported modules have explicit compatibility windows (see the compatibility guarantees in :doc:`export`); persistent compilation cache entries make no cross-version promises, but their keys include the jaxlib version, so